All posts by DerekB

 Date published: 1997

-Comments: This drawing (perhaps drafted by Zbigniew Luranc, or based on his drawing) shows the CA-1 ribbed fin skin, but the later style carburetor and oil cooler air intake below the cowl on the same profile, which is confusing.
-The drawing does however correctly show the different access panels and covers on the port fuselage side compared to the starboard side.
+Comments: This drawing (perhaps drafted by Zbigniew Luranc, or based on his drawing) shows the CA-1 ribbed fin skin, but the later style carburettor and oil cooler air intake below the cowl on the same profile, which is misleading unless the aircraft is a very early CA-1 aircraft which has been upgraded.

 • The engine, cowl and propeller have been drawn 4″ above their correct location; it appears the draftsman has laid the thrust-line over the fuselage centre-line (or reference line) when in fact the thrust-line is 4″ below the fuselage centre-line

-• The plan-view shows the fuselage bulging outwards between stations 1 and 6, but the actual fuselage width is constant between these stations
+• The plan-view shows the fuselage bulging outwards between stations 27 and 106, but the actual fuselage width is constant between these stations

 • The antenna mast is drawn 8″ too far forward